 How does karma work?

-Although we cannot predict the reactions of Karma, we can influence how Karma acts in our lives.
+Although we cannot predict the reactions of Karma, we can influence how Karma acts in our lives, and all it takes is to understand its basic principles and laws.
 Any action has a certain energetic vibration and karma will react with the same vibration.
 For this reason, it is important to understand the potential consequences of our actions so that we don’t invite negative reactions.

 If our actions are harmonious, compassionate and loving, the karmic reaction will cause these kinds of energies to come back to us.
 However, if our actions cause harm, exploitation fear or hatred, we can expect karma to respond in kind.

 Karma is often misunderstood as a kind of God who deals out punishment for misdeeds in this life or the next.
 This is completely untrue.
 Karma is not this personal.
 It is more of a state of nature like magnetism.
 Like attracts like.
 But like the butterfly effect, karma works on a huge scale.

 For this reason, giving away money will not necessarily result in receiving money, especially as it depends on the energy behind the gift.
 If money is offered for the selfish reason of desiring to receive, then the karmic energy being sent out is actually selfishness, and it is on that level that the karmic energy will return.